 - International Society for First World War Studies

-I lead and teach on undergraduate modules in German to English translation and an MA module in writing for professional purposes.
+I lead and teach on undergraduate and Masters modules in German to English translation.
 I also supervise Final Year Translation Projects.

 I am interested in the use of corpora for language learning and translator training.

 - Language at Leeds